Downward facing dog: You’ve arrived!

 When we over-rotate internally at the hip joint, the tensor fasciae latae and other internal rotators such as the anterior (front) of the gluteus minimus and gluteus medius, work hard to hold this position.
-I’ve seen everything from radiating pain down the leg, to knee pain, to problems when trying to do more advanced asana work such as leg behind head posture (where external rotation is required).
-Maintaining this long term internal rotation of the feet at the hip joint while in downward facing dog, and other postures where the feet are supposed to be parallel (even tadasana), can lead to problems, in my anecdotal experience.
+I’ve seen everything from radiating pain down the leg, to knee pain, to problems doing leg behind head posture (where external rotation is required).
+Maintaining this long-term internal rotation of the feet at the hip joint while in downward facing dog, and other postures where the feet are supposed to be parallel (even tadasana), can lead to problems, in my anecdotal experience.

 Having said all of that, I know it’s not the case that everyone who turns their feet in like this ends up with problems.
 If your legs are inclined to internally rotate, you probably won’t have an issue at all.
 Make sure you know what your natural body pattern is before you start changing it.